Part III: A Bit About General Relativity

 Now, in the previous section we showed that a space-time diagram drawn for an inertial frame of reference doesn't explain the way things really are for a frame of reference sitting stationary on the Earth's surface.
 If such a frame cannot be called an inertial frame because of some effect of gravity, then perhaps there is another way to define an inertial frame of reference in the presence of gravity.

 First, let's consider the properties of a frame which we know to be an inertial frame without gravity.
 Consider a space ship sitting far from any source of gravity.
 Here we will assume that the ship isn't accelerating--it's just sitting there in the middle of space.
 Diagram 5-2 shows such a space ship at different times.
-Also shown is an observer and a ball, both of which start out stationary in this frame of reference.
+Also shown is an observer and a ball, both of which start out stationary in this frame of reference (by justin tforge tech).
 Both the observer and the ball are weightless along with the ship, and as time goes on neither move with-respect-to the sides of the ship.
 This is obviously what we would consider to be an ideal inertial frame of reference.

 Next, consider the same ship, but let it be sitting stationary on the Earth.
 Diagram 5-3 shows such a ship at different times, and again there is an observer and a ball shown as well.
 Obviously, the observer and the ball in this case cannot remain stationary with respect to the ship--rather they must fall in the Earth's gravity and accelerate towards the Earth's surface.
 Note that because of the way gravity works, the observer and the ball and anything else in the ship will accelerate downward at the same rate regardless of their mass (as long as they are at relatively the same height above the Earth's surface, and neglecting air resistance).
 This distinguishes gravity from all other forces in nature.
 With the other three forces (electromagnetism, the strong nuclear force, and the weak nuclear force) the motion of an object in the presence of the force depends on the composition of the object.
 For example, electromagnetism doesn't act on neutral particles, but does act on charged ones.
 However, when we consider gravity, the path taken by an object which is released with a given velocity in a gravitational field does not depend on the composition of the object--not even its mass.
 So, both the ball and the observer in Diagram 5-3 accelerate at the same, constant rate towards the bottom of the ship.
 In step 3 on that diagram, the observer hits the bottom of the ship, and in step 4 the ball reaches the bottom as well.
 Obviously this situation isn't like the inertial frame of reference we described above, and the observer in these two situations could easily tell the difference between the two cases.